 36“What do you want me to do for you?” he asked.

-- 186).
-Jesus uses this metaphor to signify that he would accept and experience god’s wrath on the cross (Matt.
-26:39; howell, 2003, p.
-197). in a similar manner, the metaphor of baptism signifies being overwhelmed by pain and misery.
-Jesus uses the metaphor here to portray being flooded by the pain and agony of the cross (isa.
-43:2; ryken, Wilhoit, & Longman, iii, 1998, p.
-73). the psalmists sometimes used baptism to portray being “plunged” into suffering (Pss.
+In a similar manner, the metaphor of baptism signifies being overwhelmed by pain and misery.
+Jesus uses the metaphor here to portray being flooded by the pain and agony of the cross (Isa.
+43:2; Ryken, Wilhoit, & Longman, III, 1998, p.
+73).
+The psalmists sometimes used baptism to portray being “plunged” into suffering (Pss.
 42:7 and 69:1; garland, 1996, p.
-412). garland adds that Jesus would not be “sprinkled with a bit of suffering; he will be submerged in it” (p.
+412).
+Garland adds that Jesus would not be “sprinkled with a bit of suffering; he will be submerged in it” (p.
 412).

 41-42: When the other disciples’ hear about the brothers’ request, they become angry.
 As garland (1996) notes, “they are not angry because James and John have been so insensitive to make such a request after Jesus has bared his heart about his coming suffering death. they are angry because James and John beat them to the punch . . .” (p.
 412).
 Since the disciples had argued among themselves earlier over who would be the greatest in the kingdom (Mark 9:33-34), they are now angry that they have missed out (Agosto, 2005, 48).
 Jealousy and envy now spill over into complaining.